Iain-Donald/Iain-Donald/README.md

 <br>
 I develop <b>full-stack web apps</b>, <b>phone apps</b>, <b>cross-platform software tools</b>, and utility apps.
 My primary drive is <b>efficient, open, and accessible software</b>.
 I have been studying computer science for over <b>ten years</b>, and am highly proficient in C, Java, C#, ASP.NET, and CSS among the <i>others listed below</i>.
 <br><br>
-I aspire to be of the many that actively contribute to keeping digital ownership, reliability, and security in our hands or at least as a practical option.
-Information availability and optimal communication infrastructure is for everyone regardless of their computers performance or their finances.
-I will always support our right to digital integrity and anonymity in its access.

-<h3>My digital concerns</h3>

-I develop to counter cloud dependency and SaaS provider monopolization.
-I develop against unethical AI use becoming popular in corporations seeking to work with or emulate Palantir and Nvidia, against stealth embedded telemetry, and against over-reliance on opaque platform services with undocumented operation.
-We must seek solutions that use existing low level open libraries when practical.
-In recent times, Google, Microsoft, and many others accelerate development in libraries that violate our autonomy and privacy.
-This is done when doing so openly to apps and services will draw poor publicity, and when such software can evade open-source clarity (Google's increasing development of opaque sensor and usage analytics libraries in Android, or embedded after a series of linkers under Gemini and Play Services).
-We should be aware of the capabilities already around us and not let support slip away to mysterious layer-cakes, it's probably in the documentation!
-<br><br>

 <table>
    <thead>